 - The company must have one director appointed within one month of incorporation.
 This director can be a corporate body;

-Following incorporation, the company director(s) must convene a first meeting of the Board of Directors to confirm the appointment of the registered agent and the situation of the company’s registered office.
-A Seal may be adopted, although there is no obligation for a company to have a Seal.
-Day-to-day management powers of the company are vested in the directors to the extent that such powers are not reserved by the Articles of Association or the Companies Acts to General Meetings of the Members.
-The Articles of Association will determine how the directors meet and carry on their business.
+Following incorporation, the company director(s) must convene a first meeting of the board of directors to confirm the appointment of the registered agent and the situation of the company’s registered office.
+A seal may be adopted, though this is optional.
+Day-to-day management powers of the company are vested in the directors to the extent that such powers are not reserved by the articles of association or the company acts to general meetings of the members.
+The articles of association determine how the directors meet and carry on their business.

-Provision should also be made for the election and powers of the Chairman of the Board, Alternate Directors, Committees of Directors, meeting by electronic communications, voting rights, rotation of directors, power to fill a casual vacancy, disqualification of directors and conflicts of interest, etc.
+Provision should also be made for the election and powers of the chairman of the board, alternative directors, committees of directors, meeting by electronic communications, voting rights, rotation of directors, power to fill a casual vacancy, disqualification of directors and conflicts of interest, etc.